Devolutions/doc/docs/en/kb/remote-desktop-manager/how-to-articles/batch-edit-rdm.md

 ![Batch Edit Options](https://webdevolutions.azureedge.net/docs/en/kb/KB2103.png)
 1. In the window, edit the information and parameters of your choice, than save.
 {% snippet icon.badgeInfo %}
 Each editing option displays different information and parameters that can be edited.
-For a preview of each of them, see our [Batch Edit](/rdm/windows/commands/edit/batch/batch-edit/) topic.
+For a preview of each of them, see [Batch Edit](/rdm/windows/commands/edit/batch/batch-edit/).
 {% endsnippet %}

 Your entries/folders have now been modified.